johnnynunez/XiaomiGaming/README.md

 ## What's Not Working <br />
 ## Credits
+- If your Intel Wifi not working.
+Be patient.
+Intel wifi kext really good is the [project](https://github.com/zxystd/AppleIntelWifiAdapter) of [zxystd](https://github.com/zxystd)

--[dizhenhuoshan](https://github.com/dizhenhuoshan/XiaoMiGaming-8th-Hackintosh) He has the laptop and his EFI.
+- [dizhenhuoshan](https://github.com/dizhenhuoshan/XiaoMiGaming-8th-Hackintosh) He has the laptop and his EFI.
 It brings solutions that I have not been able to fix

 - [stevezhengshiqi](https://github.com/stevezhengshiqi) He is a good developer.
 I'm learning a lot about how to patch problems.
 Thanks for PCIList.aml and more.
 - [dggomes](https://github.com/dggomes) Nvidia Drivers Installation.